sictweb/bti425-2020/standards.md

 ---
-title: Policies and Standards
+title: Course standards
 layout: default
 ---

 ## Course standards

-The information below is intended for students in the courses that Peter McIntyre teaches.
+The information below, provided in a written style from your professor, is intended for students in the BTI425 course.
 It is your responsibility to read, understand, and follow them.

 <br>